 Do your homework before choosing a private lender.
 The more you shop around, the more likely you are to find a good deal.
 Lenders offer various inducements to get business, including interest rate and fee reductions.

 Where to start?
-Many colleges provide lender lists.
-Don't hesitate to ask how the lists were developed.
-They should be based on the college's good experience with the providers.
+Look at the lender list provided by the college.
+Don't hesitate to ask the college how they developed the list.
+They should be based on the college's good experience with the lenders.
 The college may have also negotiated favorable terms for the benefit of students.

 - See Federal Education Loans for more information about these loans.